When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Gastroscopy is a procedure that involves inserting an endoscope through the mouth.
 It allows you to view internal organs, such as the stomach, esophagus and others, and identify ulcerative and inflammatory processes, gastritis, and internal bleeding in the early stages.

-If the doctor suspects an infectious disease or the presence of neoplasms, then during such a procedure he can take a piece of tissue for further study.
+If the doctor suspects an infectious disease or the presence of neoplasms, then during such a procedure he can take part of the tissue for subsequent study.
 FGS also detects polyps and allows you to quickly remove them, the same applies to internal bleeding.

-This is a modern method of studying the state of the gastric mucosa, which implies the introduction of a special flexible probe (endoscope) with a camera at the end through the esophagus.
+This is a modern method of studying the condition of the gastric mucosa, which involves inserting a special flexible probe (endoscope) with a camera at the end into it through the esophagus.
 Its diameter is about 1 cm, in the latest models this figure is even smaller.

-It connects to a monitor that displays live video.
-This procedure is performed not only for the purpose of diagnosing the body, but also for the collection of suspicious tissues and their further study (biopsy).
+It is connected to a monitor on which video is displayed in real time.
+This procedure is performed not only for the purpose of diagnosing the body, but also to collect suspicious tissues and their further study (biopsy).

-The method is based on the fact that a tiny piece of tissue is taken from a patient and its cellular composition is carefully examined at high magnification.
-Biopsy differs in the method of sampling and in the accuracy class.
+The method is based on taking a tiny piece of tissue from the patient and carefully examining it cellular composition at high magnification.
+Biopsy differs in the method of collecting material and in the accuracy class.

 In some cases, the material may be needed for histological examination.
-This means that the structure of the tissues of the sample taken will undergo a study.
+This means that the structure of the tissues of the sample taken will be studied.

-In others, for cytological analysis.
-This means that the structure, reproduction and state of the cells of the sample taken will be studied.
+In others - for cytological analysis.
+This means that the structure, reproduction and condition of the cells of the sample taken will be studied.

-The classic biopsy, which has a second name - search biopsy.
-This procedure is carried out in the early stages of the disease, when the location of the tumor cannot yet be detected visually.
+A classic biopsy, which has a second name - exploratory.
+This procedure is performed in the early stages of the disease, when the location of the tumor cannot yet be detected visually.

-Open biopsy, when material for research is taken during a surgical operation.
-This can be the whole neoplasm or some part of it.
+Open biopsy, when material for research is taken during surgery.
+This may be the entire tumor or any part of it.

-Targeted biopsy, which can be performed when a tumor is detected, when the doctor can take material directly from the neoplasm on the border with healthy tissue.
-Targeted biopsy is performed using an endoscope, under ultrasound supervision, under X-ray control, or stereotaxic method.
+A targeted biopsy, which can be performed when a tumor is detected, when the doctor can take material directly from the tumor at the border with healthy tissue.
+A targeted biopsy is performed using an endoscope, under ultrasound supervision, under X-ray control or stereotactic method.

-EGD is considered a procedure that does not pose a risk to the patient's health, which, however, can hardly be called pleasant.
-Of course, this does not diminish its importance and effectiveness, because it is a highly accurate diagnosis, and allows you to identify at the early stages both minor violations and serious pathologies of the gastrointestinal tract.
+FGDS is considered a procedure that does not pose a threat to the patient’s health, which, however, can hardly be called pleasant.
+Of course, this does not diminish its significance and effectiveness, because it is a highly accurate diagnosis and allows one to identify both minor disorders and serious pathologies Gastrointestinal tract.

-Ordinary people who have ever experienced this method of research have formed the opinion that it is carried out only in one situation - solely to identify the disease and the severity of its course.
-The use of fiber-optic image transmission technology allows not only monitoring the inner surface of the gastrointestinal tract, but also performing a number of other, equally important and significant manipulations.
+Ordinary people who have ever experienced this research method have formed the opinion that it is carried out only in one situation - exclusively to identify the disease and the severity of its course.
+The use of fiber-optic image transmission technology allows not only to monitor the internal surface of the gastrointestinal tract, but also to perform a number of other, no less important and significant manipulations.

 Depending on the purpose of the appointment, today there are three types of FGDS.